Freifunk-Nord/nord-puppet-config/README.md

 ### 13. exit maintenance mode
     maintenance off

-### 14. run checkgateway script. if it returns without an error, dudue, you're done with this job!!!
+### 14. run checkgateway script. if it returns without an error, dude, you're done with this job!!!
     check-gateway

 ### 15. create addtitional user and garant root to them